Kiteretsu77/FAST_Anime_VSR/README.md

 # Run (Inference):
 1. Adjust **config.py** to setup your setting.
 Usually, just editing **Frequently Edited Setting** part is enough.
-Plaese follow instruction there.\
+Please follow the instructions there.\
     &emsp;&emsp; 1.
 Edit **process_num**, **full_model_num**, **nt** to match your GPU's computation power.\
     &emsp;&emsp; 2.
 The input (inp_path) can be **a single video input** or **a folder with a bunch of videos** (video format can be various as long as they are supported by ffmpeg); The output is **mp4** format in default.
 1. Run
    ```bash
         python main.py
    ```
-   PS:\
+   PS:
-   &emsp;&emsp;&emsp;1.
-The <span style="color:red">**original cunet weight** should be automatically downloaded </span> and **tensorrt transformed weight** should be generated automatically based on the video input height and weight. \
+    * The <span style="color:red">**original cunet weight** should be automatically downloaded </span> and **tensorrt transformed weight** should be generated automatically based on the video input height and weight.
-   &emsp;&emsp;&emsp;2.
-Usually, if this is the first time you transform to a tensorrt weight, it may need to wait for a while for the program to generate tensorrt weight. \
+    * Usually, if this is the first time you transform to a tensorrt weight, it may need to wait for a while for the program to generate tensorrt weight.
-   &emsp;&emsp;&emsp;3.
-If the input source has any <span style="color:red">external subtitle</span>, it will also be extracted automtically and sealed back to the processed video at the end.
+    * If the input source has any **external subtitle**, it will also be extracted automatically and sealed back to the processed video at the end.